 Marylebone Green Playground, Regent’s Park

-Located in the southern section of Regents Park is this excellent playground featuring climbing frames, seesaws and sand pits.
+Located in the southern section of Regents Park is this great playground featuring climbing frames, seesaws and sand pits.
 Marylebone Green Playground is divided into three different themed zones.

 The Traditional Zone is a traditional playground with swings, a seesaw and a climbing frame.
 It’s perfect for young kids.
 The Art Zone, inspired by the annual ‘Frieze’ art show in the park, is home to a spiralling concrete ‘folly’ with a slide.
 There’s also a rock climbing wall.
 In the Natural Zone, kids can wander through a living willow tunnel, clamber over rocks and scramble over fallen trees.